This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 6:30 PM – 8:00 PM: Sunset at the Lake

-With this itinerary, you’ll be able to experience the highlights of Lucerne in just one day.
+With this itinerary, you’ll be able to experience all of the best things to see in Lucerne in just one day!

 Getting to Lucerne